Why You Need to Work with a Divorce Financial Advisor

 After working in the financial world for many years, I know a great deal and have established relationships with other specialists to use as a resource for you.
 Bottom line: you don’t have to figure this out on your own.

-Part of what inspired me to specialize in divorce financial planning was seeing the divorced women come into the traditional financial advising company I worked for.
-Their agreement wasn’t in their best interest, so their only financial option was to blow through their assets after their divorce because they didn’t have a good plan in place.
+Part of what inspired me to specialize in divorce financial planning was seeing divorced women come into the traditional financial advising company I worked for.
+Their agreement wasn't in their best interest, so their only financial option was to blow through their assets after their divorce because they didn't have a good plan in place.

 When I realized there was a better way and I could provide financial guidance during divorce, I knew I had to step in.
 After all, I didn’t realize there were specialized divorce financial advisors even though I worked in financial advising.
 I thought, “If I’m in the financial world and I don’t know it’s a thing, how does the average person know?”